AxoyTO/Flask/Flask/README.md

 </div>
 <div id="wsgi">
     <h2>WSGI</h2>
     <p><strong>WSGI</strong> stands for "Web Server Gateway Interface".
 It is used to forward requests from a web server (such as Apache or NGINX) to a backend Python web application or framework.
-From there, responses are then passed back to the webserver to reply to the requestor.</p>
+From there, responses are then passed back to the webserver to reply to the requestor.
+A WSGI server is necessary for Python web applications since a web server cannot communicate directly with Python.
+WSGI is an interface between a web server and a Python-based web application.</p>
     <img src="img/WSGI.png" alt="WSGI">
     <p>Requests are sent from the client's browser to the server.
 WSGI forwards the request to the webserver python app, which then returns the completed request back to the webserver and on to the browser</p>
     <h3>Components</h3>